lrshsl/kwiss_cli/README.md

 # kwiss\_cli

-This project is not to be taken serious.
+_This project is not to be taken serious_!
 I made it for myself, mainly to learn kivy && other tools.
-I added download instructions for some friends.
+I added download instructions for a friend.
 *Use on own risk*